derekwin/OneInfer/readme.md

 # OneInfer

 Inference model all in one.
+Easily Large Model Inference on Your Local Machine.

-OneInfer is a command-line tool to manage and serve various types of machine learning models, providing seamless integration for both local and remote model management.
-It supports downloading models from platforms like Hugging Face, ModelScope, and local files, and serves models using the `llama.cpp` backend.
+A lightweight CLI tool that simplifies deploying and managing machine learning models locally.
+Designed for seamless integration of popular model sources (Hugging Face Hub, ModelScope, local files) with optimized CPU/GPU execution via llama.cpp backend (more backends coming soon).

 [中文文档](./readme_zh.md)